Mauro Briano

-Mauro Briano (born 8 March 1975 in Carmagnola, Piedmont) is an Italian footballer who plays for Seconda Divisione club Savona.
+Mauro Briano (born 8 March 1975 in Carmagnola, Piedmont) is an Italian former footballer who played for Seconda Divisione club Savona.
 He spent most of his career at Serie B and Serie C1 (now Lega Pro Prima Divisione).

 Biography

 Born in Carmagnola, the Province of Turin, Briano started his career at Torino and played his first Serie A match on 23 April 1995 against A.C.
 Milan.

 He then left for Gualdo of Serie C1 and played for 3 seasons.
 In 1998, he was signed by Reggina Calcio (Serie B) and won promotion to Serie A. In 1999, he left for Serie B newcomer Savoia in co-ownership deal, but bought back by Reggina after Savoia relegated in June 2000.
 He then spent a season at Serie B struggler Monza and faced another relegation.
 In 2001, he first left for Cosenza then left for Lecco of Serie C1 in co-ownership deal.
 In 2002, he returned to Gualdo and played a season at Serie C2.
 In 2003, he left for Catanzaro of Serie C1 where he won the champion.
 In mid of Serie B 2004–05 he left for league rival Triestina.

 In 2007-08 season, he played for Serie C1 side Lucchese and in next season for Alessandria.

 In August 2010, he left for newly promoted Seconda Divisione club Savona.